benlacey57/Python-Website-Page-Load-Checker/README.md

     },
 ]
 ```

+---

+## Pending Updates
+Performance Scanner Improvements Road Map:

+- Allow us to specify sites and login credentials for staging
+- Set a sitemap URL, if it can be accessed parse the URLs and do a scan of all pages for load times
+- Push the CSV data to Google Sheets (separate worksheet for each page?)
+- Set it up to run a lighthouse scan on select key pages (the current "pages" list)
+- Generate a report of the speeds as a Jinja2 template with html
+- Produce Charts on the CSV data to show speeds over time

 ### Request Options
 This is where we can specify options for the requests module, this is not yet implemented but would be good to consider.